cvibhagool/Encompass/README.md

 2. `npm run dbreset` to drop the database and rebuild the tables.
 3. `npm run seed` to seed the database.
 This takes a while.
+4. Run server (node server/server.js).
+Steps 2 and 3 will happen at server start.
+5. Be sure to set the two variables back to false, otherwise 2 and 3 will happen everytime server is started.

 ###whiteboard photos: